jason-white/personal-site/content/links/2024-10-08_cindy-lee---diamond-jubilee.md

   - music
 ---

-Cindy Lee aka Patrick Flegel's latest 32 track LP is only streaming on YouTube, or available to {{< link href="https://www.geocities.ws/ccqsk/" text="download from their site." >}} Hoping for a physical release soon!
+Cindy Lee aka Patrick Flegel's latest 32 track LP is only streaming on YouTube, or available to {{< link href="https://www.geocities.ws/ccqsk/" text="download from their site" >}}.
+Hoping for a physical release soon!